nextstrain/docs.nextstrain.org/src/guides/bioinformatics/filtering-and-subsampling.rst

 An alternative to ``--subsample-max-sequences`` is ``--sequences-per-group``.
 This is useful if you care less about total sample size and more about having a fixed number of sequences from each group.
-For example, target one sequence per month from each country:
+For example, target one sequence per month from each region:

 .. code-block:: bash